-Staying at SJC has allowed me to work through and accept the changes life has thrown at me and better get to know myself, all the while being able to work and save money for further education and experiences later in life
+Staying at St. Joseph's has allowed me to work through and accept the changes life has thrown at me and better get to know myself, all the while being able to work and save money for further education and experiences later in life

 "Whenever I meet people and get to talking about my studies, they hear 'education' and always ask if it's St. Joe's.
 Being here has really branded me as the perfect Long Island teacher candidate.

 "After my graduation in May, my tentative plans for this summer are to complete the Summer Intensive Language Program for French at the Middlebury Institute for International Studies in Monterey, California.
 I plan to do more traveling within California while I'm there and take a trip to Hawaii to celebrate the end of the program.
 Other than that, my plan is to stay out of the red, continue to meet people, and see where life takes me!
 I would love to use my language skills in any area that life will let me and plan to use my current and future connections to do so.
 I'm a big believer in sort of figuring it out as I go, and I think that will be the majority of my plan post-grad.
 If that's what got me to St. Joseph's, I think it can get me even further!"